akka/akka/akka-docs/rst/scala/typed.rst

 message.

-The behavior of the Actor is defined as the :meth:`greeter` value with the help of the :class:`Stateless` behavior constructor—there are many different ways of formulating behaviors as we shall see in the following.
-The “stateless” behavior is not capable of changing in response to a message, it will stay the same until the Actor is stopped by its parent.
+The behavior of the Actor is defined as the :meth:`greeter` value with the help of the :class:`Immutable` behavior constructor—there are several different ways of formulating behaviors as we shall see in the following.

 The type of the messages handled by this behavior is declared to be of class :class:`Greet`, which implies that the supplied function’s ``msg`` argument is